 TOWN OF COLUMBINE VALLEY, COLORADO

-ATTENTION: As a response to the Coronavirus, Columbine Valley Town Hall is operating with reduced public hours of Monday-Friday, 9:00 am – 3:00 pm. or by appointment outside of those hours.
-The Summer Concerts in the Park have been postponed until 2021.
+ATTENTION: As a response to the Coronavirus, Columbine Valley Town Hall is operating with specific protocols and some limited in-person services.
+Town Hall is open Monday-Friday, 8:00 am – 4:00 pm. or by appointment outside of those hours.
 Please visit specific pages of this site for more detailed information, or contact staff by phone or email.
 Thank you.

 A spirit of pioneering, neighborliness and fun characterizes our community

 Event CalendarLots of exciting things are happening in Columbine Valley.
 From concerts to celebrations to meetings, there are always things to discuss.

 Licenses for ContractorsThe license process is intended to assure quality construction practices.
 The application fee is based on the type of license.